gjbex/training-material/Python/README.md

 # What is it?
 1. `Annotations`: illustration of type annotations.
-1. `ArgParse`: illustration of how to use the argparse module to handle command line arguments.
 1. `Autocorrelation`: illustration of autocorrelation in a Markov process, implements a Monte Carlo algorithm, and allows to show evolution over time, autocorrelation, and to compare with target distribution.